1. What to use?

 You can use either suitcases or strong cardboard boxes, or a mixture or both.

-You can use holdalls, rucksacks, hard or soft suitcases, just make sure all straps are tucked in or removed.
+You can use hard or soft suitcases, just make sure all straps are tucked in or removed.
+We do not recommend using holdalls or rucksacks.
 Do not lock the suitcase.
 Customs and/or the courier may need to verify the contents of your items.
+Please do not use laundry style bags or plastic bags.

 Please make sure you use double walled boxes and not single walled (crisp style) boxes.
 Please do not use plastic boxes as they are very brittle.
 If you need to purchase boxes we have some recommendations here.